-The Practical Nursing Program offers a full-time day, part-time day, and part-time evening program.
+The Practical Nursing Program offers a full-time day, part-time day (starting odd years), and part-time evening program (starting even years).

 The full-time day program is a forty (40) week program.
-This program begins yearly in August and finishes in mid-June.
-Classes meet Monday through Friday with hours generally between 7:45AM – 2:25PM.
+This program begins yearly in August and finishes in mid-late June.
+Classes meet Monday through Friday with hours generally between 7:45AM – 2:45PM.
 Clinical hours vary starting as early as 6:30AM until as late as 3:00PM.
 Some evening rotations may be required to meet course objectives.

-The part-time evening program meets three to four (3-4) days per week.
+**The part-time evening program is subject to adequate enrollment in order to be offered.
+When approved, the part-time evening program meets three to four (3-4) days per week.
 Evenings vary from term to term based on instructor/affiliating agency availability.
 Class times are normally 3:45PM – 8:00PM.
 Clinical hours vary starting as early as 2:30PM until as late as 10:00PM.
 In order to offer students a comprehensive curriculum that considers care of clients and families across their lifespan some specialized clinical experiences may be scheduled during daytime hours.

-The Practical Nursing Program has continuing Full Approval Status from the Massachusetts Board of Registration in Nursing and is accredited by the Commission of the Council on Occupational Education and the New England Association of Schools and Colleges.
+The Practical Nurse Program is accredited by the Commission of the Council on Occupational Education and the New England Association of Schools and Colleges.

 The curriculum combines lecture, laboratory, and clinical experiences.
 Classroom content includes biological and social sciences, nursing theory, and laboratory practice.